oxplot/imdb2json/Readme.md

 still needs to sort the file first and so there will be a delay till the first line is output.

+If you have a multicore machine, you should be able to get a faster processing by running multiple copies of *imdb2json*:

+    python imdb2json.py list title |
+      parallel python imdb2json.py convert title {}.list.gz '>' {}.json

+`list` command outputs the supported IMDB files one per line and GNU parallel runs as many instances of *imdb2json* as there are CPU cores.
+After the above is complete, you can merge all the JSON files into one:

+    python imdb2json.py merge *.json > all.json

 Fun stuff
 =========